 Transportation:

-– TukTuks are the easiest way of travelling, however, depending on your location they can also be quite expensive and apps like PickMe and Uber do not work properly since the Tuk Tuk companies are organised and want to make more money.
-Normally, you can also
+– Tuk-Tuk is the easiest way of traveling; however, depending on your location, they can also be quite expensive, and apps like PickMe and Uber do not work properly since the Tuk-Tuk companies are organized and want to make more money.
+Normally, you can also bargain the price of a ride; however, sometimes you will need to have more than one try to find a suitable price, and sometimes the drivers will not accept any lower offers – do not let this discourage you